dj0abr/OpenDVM/README.md

    /etc/ysfgateway
    /etc/dmrgateway

-Sample versions of these files are included in this package (with a .sample extension) and must be customized to match your station or repeater setup.
+Sample versions of these files are included in this package and must be customized to match your station or repeater setup.

 This file contains all site-specific settings such as callsign, frequencies, coordinates, and network parameters.